Close to home: Maximo Bistrot Local

-The dishes are French and Italian in theory, Spanish in their simple elaboration, all with soulful respect to Mexican tradition.
+The dishes are French and Italian in theory, Spanish in their simple elaboration, all with soulful respect for Mexican tradition.
 Food looks like food, not art.

 The menu wisely sticks to five or six appetizers and the same number of ‘platos fuertes’.